 Degree Program Description

 Nutritional Sciences is the study of the utilization of nutrients and other dietary components by humans for growth maintenance and reproduction, in both normal and disease states.
 The field of nutritional sciences requires a strong background in biology, chemistry, physiology and biochemistry to allow understanding of the mechanisms through which dietary factors are digested, absorbed, transported, metabolized and used by tissues and cells.
-Students majoring in Nutritional Sciences will be well prepared for health-related careers such as medicine and nursing, as well as for graduate study in nutritional sciences.
+Students majoring in Nutritional Sciences will be well prepared for health-related careers such as medicine, pharmacy and dentistry, as well as for graduate study in nutritional sciences.
 The Nutritional Sciences Program offers significant opportunities for undergraduate research.

 Major Program Requirements

 To transfer into the nutritional sciences program after their first semester on campus, students are required to have a minimum overall GPA of 2.65 and be enrolled in at least one required biology, chemistry, physics, or biochemistry course or one required NEP course.

 |CHEM 1320||College Chemistry I||4|